 The school counselor is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
-A student who wishes to meet with the school counselor should let their teacher or campus staff know.
+A student who wishes to meet with the school counselor should complete the request form on the campus Clever portal.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.